 While working for that company (Raychem Corporation), she held various positions.
 Most notably as National Sales and Marketing Manager for a $500 million division, Site Manager with an organization of 800 people including Human Resources, Facilities and Corporate Real Estate, Procurement and Logistics, and Chief Procurement Officer responsible for spending in excess of $1 billion with a staff located in the U.S.A., Europe, Asia, and South America.
 Tyco Corporation acquired Raychem in 1999.

-She is currently on the board of an environmental consulting company, is on the board and is chair of the marketing committee for Jack London State Park, and has previously been the Chair of Fundraising for pancreas cancer at UCSF.
+She is currently on the board of an environmental consulting company; is President of the board of Jack London Park Partners, a private partnership that runs Jack London State Park under contract to California State Parks; and having previously been the Chair of Fundraising for pancreas cancer at UCSF, Lynne continues her support as a Patient Advocate.

 Lynne divides her time between Glen Ellen, San Francisco, and London.